pointfreeco/sqlite-data/README.md

 ## Overview

-SharingGRDB is lightweight replacement for SwiftData and the `@Query` macro that deploys all the way back to the iOS 13 generation of targets.
+SharingGRDB is a [fast](#performance), lightweight replacement for SwiftData that deploys all the way back to the iOS 13 generation of targets.
+To populate data from the database you can use the `@FetchAll` property wrapper, which is similar to SwiftData's `@Query` macro:

 <table>
 <tr>